 A private student loan (also referred to as an alternative loan) is not a federal student loan, but one through a private bank or other lending institution.

-Generally, private loans have interest rates, repayment terms and deferment options that are less favorable than those of the Direct Stafford and Parent PLUS Loan programs.
+Generally, private loans have interest rates, repayment terms and deferment options that are less favorable than those of the Federal Direct Student Loan program.

 We strongly encourage you to review each of the lender's information to determine which benefits and terms are best for you.
 Take into consideration repayment terms, interest rates, and deferment options before choosing a private loan.
 Some lenders may require a co-signer for credit reasons.
 Some other things to consider when comparing the PLUS Loan to Private Education Loans.

 Questions regarding a particular lender's private loan program should be directed to that lender.